DennyMandaka/Populating-and-Analyzing-Data-with-Logical-and-Lookup-Functions-in-Excel/README.md

 # Populating and Analyzing Data with Logical and Lookup Functions in Excel
 ## Project Objective
-This project demonstrates the application of Excel's Logical and Lookup functions by populating and analyzing data within an inventory dataset.
+This project demonstrates the application of Excel's logical and lookup functions by populating and analyzing data within an inventory dataset.

 ## Dataset(s)
-- The <a href="https://github.com/DennyMandaka/Projects/blob/main/Cleaning%20and%20Manipulating%20Text%20Strings.xlsx">dataset</a> was sourced from the "Excel Skills for Data Analytics and Visualization" course offered by Macquarie University on Coursera.
+- The <a href="https://github.com/DennyMandaka/Populating-and-Analyzing-Data-with-Logical-and-Lookup-Functions-in-Excel/blob/main/Logical%20and%20Lookup%20Functions.xlsx">dataset</a> was sourced from the "Excel Skills for Data Analytics and Visualization" course offered by Macquarie University on Coursera.
 It contains information from an inventory database, including item codes, categories, number of stocks, prices, and many more.

 ## Populating and Analyzing Data with Logical and Lookup Functions
 - In I4 use an IF function to determine if the Num in Stock is below the minimum stock level.
 If it is put a "Y" otherwise leave the cell blank.